What are British Values?

 - Teach pupils aspects of both civil and criminal law and discuss how this might differ from some religious laws.

-- Develop approaches focused on fairness and justice to resolve conflicts e.g. as part of sanctions in our approach to behaviour.
+- Develop approaches focused on fairness and justice to resolve conflicts e.g. as part of Restorative Approaches

 - Support pupils to develop their self-knowledge, self-esteem and self-confidence e.g. through all areas of teaching and learning in school.

-- Encourage pupils to take responsibility for their behaviour, as well as knowing their rights.
+- Encourage pupils to take responsibility for their behaviour and its impact on others, as well as knowing their rights.

-- Challenge stereotypes e.g. through SMSC/PSCHE work and assemblies.
+- Challenge stereotypes e.g. through PSCHE work and assemblies.

 - Implement a strong anti-bullying culture – as enshrined in our policies for Anti-Bullying and Behaviour.